lizargall/lizargall/README.md

 ## How I approach Technical Writing
 ### Documentation is everywhere
-I train, inspire and empower SMEs to create stronger documentation.
+[I train, inspire and empower SMEs to create stronger documentation](aria_docs/aria_docs.mdx).
 Whether the content is for websites, manuals or in the code.
-The need for clear documentation, comments and docstrings will become stronger when LLMs interrogate code.
-LLMs can provide valuable insights, but only if the code is adequately documented.
+Code as documentation will only work if there is adequate documentation in the code!
+Are your docstrings sufficient?
+How do you know?
+Various surveys ([such as MDN Web Developer Needs Assessment](https://hacks.mozilla.org/2020/12/2020-mdn-web-developer-needs-assessment-now-available/)) have shown that inadequate or outdated documentation is a major pain point for developers.
+I don't just write documentation, I help developers become documentation champions who can see just how much velocity and extra time they get when code is documented.

 ### Greenfield or legacy documentation
 I use data based decision making, stakeholder engagement and content marketing strategies to create documentation, training and websites.
-Breaking ground for new products or transforming old content into revitalized experiences.
+I [break ground](adt/adt.mdx) for new products or [transform old content into revitalized experiences](enmasse.mdx).

 ### Your organization is unique
 I thrive learning about new processes, software, and what matters to your experts and audiences.
-To write effectively for an organization, it's essential to listen deeply and get hands on experience with their products.
+I produce effective materials for organizations by listening deeply and getting hands-on experience with the products.

 ## As a human